apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

 [/block]
 In general, all the DML statements can be divided into two groups.
 The ones that add new entries into a cache (`INSERT` and `MERGE`) and those which modify existed data (`UPDATE` and `DELETE`).

-To execute these statements in Java you need to use existed `SqlFieldsQuery` API that is described in [this section](https://apacheignite.readme.io/docs/sql-queries#section-sqlfieldsqueries) in terms of its usage for `SELECT` queries.
+To execute these statements in Java you need to use existed `SqlFieldsQuery` API, that is described in [this section](https://apacheignite.readme.io/docs/sql-queries#section-sqlfieldsqueries) in terms of its usage for `SELECT` queries.
 The API is used by DML operations the same way as for read-only queries except that `QueryCursor<List<?>>`, that is returned by a `SqlFieldsQuery` as a result of DML statement execution, contains a single-item `List<?>` of `long` type and that item signifies a number of cache items that were affected by the DML statement.
 [block:callout]
 {
   "type": "info",
   "title": "Alternative APIs",
   "body": "DML API is not limited by Java APIs only.
-You can connect to an Ignite cluster using ODBC or JDBC drivers and execute DML queries from their side.
+You can connect to an Ignite cluster using ODBC or JDBC drivers and execute DML queries from there.
 Learn more about additional APIs from the pages listed below:\n* [JDBC Driver](doc:jdbc-driver) \n* [ODBC Driver](doc:quering-data)"
 }
 [/block]